Evgeny Finkel: 2022 Russian invasion of Ukraine

 In early April 2022, following the Bucha massacre of the 2022 Russian invasion of Ukraine, Finkel argued that the initial intent of the invasion was unlikely to have been genocide, but that the "combination of [the] violence, widespread and deliberate, and the rhetoric" showed that the intent and actions had evolved into genocide.
 Finkel stated that he had often criticised governments for misusing the term "genocide".
 In the case of the 2022 invasion of Ukraine, he stated that the massacres demonstrated "a campaign intended to destroy Ukrainians as a national group, if not in whole, then certainly 'in part'".
 He argued that evidence of a switch to genocidal intent was "abundant", and that the 3 April essay, What Russia should do with Ukraine published by RIA Novosti was one of the best examples, similar to earlier statements by Russian president Vladimir Putin, and "outlin[ing] a clear plan to destroy Ukrainians and Ukraine itself".
 Finkel stated that the publication of the article in a major state controlled news medium was necessarily approved "from above".

+Genocide scholar Raz Segal and law scholar Luigi Daniele agreed that Finkel "reasonably concluded" that "the threshold from war crimes to genocide" was almost certainly crossed in Ukraine.
+Additionally, they argued that "applying the same standard indicated by Finkel" would lead to the conclusion that Israel was already carrying out genocide against Palestinians before the Gaza war in 2023, because of similar denials of a people's existence, right to self-determination, and collective civilian protection.
+Finkel said that Western support for Israel enabled Putin to portray their support for Ukraine as self-interested rather than a principled stand in favor of international law.